• HSR2026

 11:45 - 12:30pm

-• Robert Creamer, Democracy Partners Bio
+• Robert Creamer, Democracy Partners (Moderator) Bio

 TOPICS: Increasing the already growing public support for high speed rail across all demographics; Promoting early wins; Mobilizing the many constituencies that will benefit from better transportation options; Sharing stories from those regularly using trains.